unovazquez/uno/readme.md

-# UNO Framework
+# uno-cybernetic-parliament

-Aqui explica lo que es uno, y crea un nuevo repo vacio de github UNO cybernetic parliament is an open source plataform that promotes open direct democracy
+UNO Fundation promotes inclusive direct democracy via an open source cybernetic parliament platform.
+Welcome to the Revolution %).
+All in one.
+Expect us.
+1x1>1+ %)